rya-sge/access-denied/_posts/2026-09-16-file-descriptors-ipc-pipes.md

 | **Synchronisation** | Locks, semaphores, monitors; signals |
 | **Both** | Pipes; network sockets |

+The three families differ in what crosses the process boundary:

-The first family moves bytes without any notion of ordering or arrival: two processes mapping the same page see each other's writes immediately, and must add their own synchronisation to know when a write is complete.
-The second family carries no data, or one bit of it: a semaphore says "go", a signal says "something happened".
-The third family does both in one primitive, because a byte written to a pipe or a socket is both a datum and an event: the reader receives the data, and the act of receiving it (or blocking until it arrives) is the synchronisation.
+- **Data exchange** moves bytes without any notion of ordering or arrival.
+Two processes mapping the same page see each other's writes immediately, and must add their own synchronisation to know when a write is complete.
+- **Synchronisation** carries no data, or one bit of it: a semaphore says "go", a signal says "something happened".
+- **Both** does the two in one primitive, because a byte written to a pipe or a socket is both a datum and an event.
+The reader receives the data, and the act of receiving it, or blocking until it arrives, is the synchronisation.

 That combination is why pipes and sockets are the most used IPC mechanisms, and why the rest of the lecture is about pipes.

 ## Introduction to pipes